Pinus resinosa 'Morel'

 An attractive dwarf evergreen shrub, forms a tight mounded ball, very slow growing; an ideal detail plant for home gardens and rock gardens for form and texture

 Morel Red Pine has dark green foliage.
-The needles remain dark green through the winter.
+The needles remain dark green throughout the winter.
 Neither the flowers nor the fruit are ornamentally significant.
-The rough brown bark is not particularly outstanding.

 Morel Red Pine is a dense multi-stemmed evergreen shrub with a more or less rounded form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.